marcbachmann/node-html-pdf/README.md

   "quality": "75",           // only used for types png & jpeg

   // Script options
-  script: '/url'           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example
-  timeout: 10000           // Timeout that will cancel phantomjs, in milliseconds
+  "script": '/url'           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 10000           // Timeout that will cancel phantomjs, in milliseconds

 }
 ```